ivo-alves/cv/index.md

 <br/>

-### Platformer ###
+## Platformer ##

 Project developed using __MonoGame__ to test some game mechanics.
-Since MonoGame has no built-in editor i used blender to define the level data and properties for dynamic objects.
+Since MonoGame has no built-in editor, I used blender to define the level data and properties for dynamic objects.
 This allowed me to create levels with different game mechanics such as:
 - Ghost Character - A second character that moved using the same use input as the main character but interacted with different objects (ghost objects)
 - Linked Character - This would link 2 characters together in order to be able to reach places that the player otherwise would reach